Skip to content

 The golden-naped barbet is a species of bird found in Indonesia and Malaysia, particularly on the island of Borneo.
 It belongs to the family Megalaimidae, which consists of small to medium-sized birds native to South and Southeast Asia.

-The golden-naped barbet is an important part of the local ecosystems, helping to disperse seeds and other organic matter throughout the forests.
+The golden-naped barbet is an integral part of the local ecosystems, helping to disperse seeds and other organic matter throughout the forests.
 It is also a favored target of birdwatchers, who come to Borneo to observe its beauty and listen to its unique song.

 KingdomAnimalia